-Taking a cue from the gestures, tone and semantics of someone else lays down the foundations of neuronal synchronisation.
+Taking a cue from the gestures, tone, and semantics of someone else lays down the foundations of neuronal synchronization.
 But be careful not to go overboard or you may simply make them feel uncomfortable.
 Devèze said, “If your approach is heavy-handed or manipulative, the other person is likely to notice and that’s like a double blow.
 If you make them doubt your sincerity, you won’t be able to build a trusting relationship.”
-In other words, you should stop mirroring the moment you find yourself practising the art of miming.
+In other words, you should stop mirroring the moment you find yourself practicing the art of miming.
 (Because mimes are a bit creepy.)

 Translated by Andrea Schwam